 The next aspect of the Duke’s demeanor to be considered is his general behavior as a man of God in the disguise of a friar, under the name of Friar Lodowick.
 The Duke appears to welcome, even relish, his role as Claudio’s confessor.
 He appears to be more comfortable as a friar than he is as a duke.
 Does he really mean what he says when he tells Claudio to “be absolute for death” (3.1.5)?
 The answer appears to be yes, he does.

 The Duke, as Friar Lodowick, gives Claudio more advice about preparing himself for death than Claudio really needs.
 His counseling monologue runs some 35 lines, in which he presents no less than fifteen religious aphorisms, of which this sample is representative:

 For him thou labor’st by thy flight to shun,

 And yet runn’st toward him still.
 (3.1.11-13)

 His comments on the brevity, impermanence, and transitory nature of life appear to be heartfelt and sincere, not learned from a prayer book or manual of religious instruction.
 Why should the Duke feel the necessity to belabor Claudio with this laundry list of reasons to welcome the thought of death?
-If he intends to save Claudio from death, these comments are inappropriate.
+If he intends to save Claudio from death, these comments are so deceptive as to be inappropriate.
 Surely it is not because he believes that Claudio has committed a truly serious crime against the State.
 Claudio is not such a malicious character that he needs extensive religious correction.
 There must be some other impulse at work.

 One significant hint comes from the final lines at the end of his long lecture to Claudio: